paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-082-solid-waste-disposal.md

 ### Statutory Notes

 #### References in Text
 The Marine Protection, Research, and Sanctuaries Act, referred to in subsec. (d)(1), (2)(A), probably means the Marine Protection, Research, and Sanctuaries Act of 1972, Pub.
 L. 92–532, Oct.
 23, 1972, 86 Stat.
-1052, as amended.
+1052.
 Title I of the Marine Protection, Research, and Sanctuaries Act of 1972 is classified generally to subchapter I (§ 1411 et seq.) of chapter 27 of Title 33, Navigation and Navigable Waters.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1401 of Title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1401&num=0&edition=prelim) and Tables.

 #### Amendments
 1986—Subsec. (d)(4).
 Pub.
 L. 99–499, § 205(i)(1), inserted “or any used oil not identified or listed as a hazardous waste under this subchapter”.